-GB-401 is a depot formulation of a proprietary inactive pro-drug of a beta-adrenergic receptor inhibitor, injected intravitreally as infrequently as every six months to reduce IOP.
+We are developing GB-401 as an injectable implant of our proprietary pro-drug of a beta-adrenergic receptor inhibitor, administered intravitreally as infrequently as every six months to reduce IOP.
 We designed GB-401 with the goal of improving glaucoma patient outcomes through increased compliance and a favorable tolerability and safety profile.

 - For patients, our goal is to eliminate the need for daily eye drops required to manage elevated IOP.